AnthonyTlei/growtopia-pvp/README.md

 [X] Edit match if creator & not completed OR if admin

-[ ] Delete match if creator & not completed OR if admin [ ] Handle ELO reverting and updating of PENDING matches of affected players [ ] How to handle if the deleted match has COMPLETED successors?
+[X] Delete match if creator & not completed OR if admin

+[X] Handle ELO reverting and updating of PENDING matches of affected players

+[X] How to handle if the deleted match has COMPLETED successors?

+[X] Cancel match (if PENDING and creator)

 [ ] Share Match